- Applications for a non-jury trial - Section 44

 Sections 44 to 50 of Part 7 of the Criminal Justice Act (CJA 2003) provide for non-jury trial in cases where there is danger of jury tampering or where jury tampering has taken place.
 This allows the prosecution to apply for the trial to be conducted without a jury and for a jury to be discharged during the course of the trial.

-Prosecutors must submit any intention to make an application to the, Director of Legal Services once approval has been obtained t from the relevant Chief Crown Prosecutor/Head of Division.
-If an application under Section 44 is refused by the Crown Court, any prosecution appeal against the refusal must also go through the same process.
+Prosecutors must submit any intention to make an application to the, Director of Legal Services once approval has been obtained from the relevant Chief Crown Prosecutor/Head of Division.
+If an application under Section 44 CJA 2003 is refused by the Crown Court, any prosecution appeal against the refusal must also go through the same process.

-A Prosecutor who wants the Court to order that the trial will be conducted without a jury, under Section 44, must apply under Rule 3.15 of the Criminal Procedure Rules for a preparatory hearing in writing as soon as reasonably practicable and not more than 14 days after the Defendant pleads not guilty.
+A Prosecutor who wants the Court to order that the trial will be conducted without a jury, under Section 44 CJA 2003, must apply under CrimPR 3.23 for a preparatory hearing in writing as soon as reasonably practicable and not more than 10 business days after the defendant pleads not guilty.

 The prosecutor should serve the application on the court officer and the defence team and explain: